ViennaRSS/vienna-rss/README.md

 Compatibility
 -------------

-Vienna 3.1.x requires a minimum of Mac OS X 10.8 (Mountain Lion).
+Vienna 3.1.x requires a minimum of macOS 10.8 (Mountain Lion).
-The next version of Vienna (3.2.x) will require a minimum of Mac OS X 10.9 (Mavericks).
+The next version of Vienna (3.2.x) will require a minimum of macOS 10.9 (Mavericks).

 Installing